What Does a Florida Elder Law Attorney Do?

 Set Up a Consultation with a Florida Elder Law Attorney Today

 For more information on how an elder law professional can advise you on various different legal issues, please contact the Dade City estate planning lawyers at the Law Office of Laurie R. Chane.
 We’re happy to explain more about our legal services for clients throughout Pasco County.
-You can schedule a free consultation by calling 352-567-0055 or filling out an online contact form.
+You can schedule a consultation by calling 352-567-0055 or filling out an online contact form.